-- A. The Company leases various assets including land, buildings, machinery, office equipment, and other equipment.
-Rental contracts are typically made for periods of 1 to 55 years.
+- A. The Group leases various assets including land, buildings, machinery and equipment, office equipment, and other equipment.
+Rental contracts are typically made for periods of 1 to 75 years.
 Lease terms are negotiated on an individual basis and contain a wide range of different terms and conditions.
-The lease agreements do not impose covenants, but leased assets may not be used as security for borrowing purposes. - B. Short-term leases with a lease term of 12 months or less comprise buildings, machinery, office equipment, and other equipment.
-Consequently, those leases are not included in the right-of-use assets.

-C. The carrying amount of right-of-use assets and the depreciation charge are as follows:
+The lease agreements do not impose covenants, but leased assets may not be used as security for borrowing purposes. - B. Short-term leases with a lease term of 12 months or less comprise buildings, machinery and equipment, office equipment, and other equipment.
+Consequently, those leases are not included in right-of-use assets. - C. The carrying amount of right-of-use assets and the depreciation charge are as follows: